 But how can content marketing support your business goals?
-The Good, Bad, and Ugly of Content Marketing Content marketing are that it’s the wave of the future as far as marketing goes, and for good reason… It’s engaging, it’s free, and it can drive high returns on investment.
+Content marketing is the heart of your search engine optimization program and it’s the wave of the future as far as marketing goes, and for good reason… It’s engaging, it’s free, and it can drive high returns on investment.
 But it’s not without its downside.

-It’s time-consuming, of if don’t have the time, it’s budget decimating.
+It’s time-consuming, and if don’t have the time, it’s budget decimating.
 The average blog post is getting longer every day.
 Not to mention if you want your content to drive any traffic, you have to think not only of the end-user but the search engines as well!
 The goal is evergreen content that is ALSO good content.

-However, if you’re looking for a cost-effective way to drive more eyes and readers to your site, there’s no doubt that content marketing is still the best channel.
+However, if you’re looking for a cost-effective way to drive more eyes and readers to your site, there’s no doubt that content marketing is still the best inbound marketing channel.

 One thing to keep in mind, there are many ways to approach your content marketing strategy.
 Video, blogs, podcasts, and social media are among the most common.
-Each is one of these tools need special attention and different high quality content to make it worth adding to your content marketing effort.
+Each is one of these tools needs special attention and different high quality content to make it worth adding to your content marketing effort.

 Why Content Marketing Matters to Search Engines

 Search engines generate billions in revenue every year by serving up highly relevant ads with every search.
 But more importantly, they make billions in revenue for companies that are able to snag a spot in their organic search listings.

 Consequently, they want to make sure the most relevant ads or pages are displayed at all times, which is why Google has made it a priority to reward sites that produce high quality content.
 Google’s search algorithm takes into consideration a variety of signals, including your site’s design and the amount of original content you have when determining whether your site is worthy of a ranking.